 Vickery built the Seattle Fire Department into a model for community service and fire prevention.
 His efforts to hire minorities and women won praise.
 When he donned the chief's helmet in 1963, Seattle had one African American firefighter.
 By 1972, there were 100 minorities in the department.
 He organized community safety programs and an arson task force, but his most visible achievement was Medic One.

-In 1968, Chief Vickery began discussions with Dr. Leonard Cobb, Chief of Cardiology at Harborview, about providing care to heart attack victims at the scene.
+In 1968, Chief Vickery began discussions with Dr. Leonard Cobb (d.
+2023), Chief of Cardiology at Harborview, about providing care to heart attack victims at the scene.
 In 1970, the first unit of the pioneering Medic One became operational.
 This unit of the Seattle Fire Department provided out-of-hospital emergency cardiac care to heart attack patients.

 Medic One involves both a system of reacting to heart attack emergencies and a custom-built van staffed by two specially trained firefighters and a physician.
 (After a time, the physicians communicated with the paramedics by telephone instead of riding in the car.)
 It was one of the first paramedic programs in the nation to provide physician-level assistance to cardiac patients at the scene of the heart attack.